Kristen Nuss

-Kristen Nuss (born December 16, 1997) is an American beach volleyball player, currently competing in the FIVB World Tour/Pro Beach Tour.
+Kristen Cruz (born Kristen Nuss, December 16, 1997) is an American beach volleyball player, currently competing in the FIVB World Tour/Pro Beach Tour.
 She competed at the 2024 Summer Olympics in Paris with Taryn Kloth.

 Early life

 Nuss was born and raised in New Orleans, Louisiana to Audrey and George.
 She is the youngest of four children, with older brothers Pete, Jeffrey, and Jordan.

 Nuss was a multi-sport athlete throughout high school, leading Mount Carmel Academy to three indoor volleyball and two basketball state titles, though beach volleyball was the sport she enjoyed most.
 Nuss was a LHSAA Division I MVP and Gatorade Player of the Year candidate for indoor volleyball.

 College

 Nuss attended Louisiana State University starting in 2017 and quickly found success on the sand with fellow freshman Claire Coppola.
 The pair accumulated nine wins over NCAA ranked teams, including seven against top-10 ranked teams.
 At one point during their freshman season, they won 20 of 21 matches, finishing with a 27-7 record and being named to Volleyballmag.com's All-America team.
 The pair's success grew in following seasons, compiling records of 31-8 and 33-4 over the following two seasons, winning the USA Volleyball Collegiate Beach Championship, CCSA Pair of the Year, AVCA All-America honors in back-to-back years.
 They were the first pair to win consecutive CCSA Pair of the Year awards.
 Their junior season also saw them top the Tigers' individual wins list at 81.
 Their 2020 season saw them reach the 100 wins mark, becoming the third pair to do so behind USC's Sara Hughes and Kelly Cheng and UCLA's Megan and Nicole McNamara.

 During the COVID-19 pandemic, Nuss began training with Taryn Kloth, an indoor volleyball player for Creighton who had transferred to LSU.
 Despite having never played beach volleyball before, the pair went on to finish the 2021 season with a 36-0 record, the second ever team to complete an undefeated season and the NCAA title.

 Nuss graduated with a Bachelor of Science degree in kinesiology, finishing her college career as one of the most decorated NCAA beach volleyball players ever with 136 total victories, three CCSA Pair of the Year and AVCA All-American awards, two USA Volleyball Collegiate Beach Championships, and Volleyballmag.com Player of the Year.